-These corn cakes are gluten free, super easy, and made with fresh corn sliced right off the cob!
+These savory gluten-free corn cakes are super easy, made with fresh corn sliced right off the cob!
 They're full of fresh cilantro and get a little heat from jalapeño.
 Ready in 40 minutes!

 I could eat corn on the cob every single day during summer.
 But that might start to get a little annoying to others in my household so it becomes necessary to seek out other, more varied options for corn consumption.

-Corn cakes are a great idea if you're looking for new, fun ways to use fresh corn on the cob.
-They're tender and sweet, with a little smoky spice from jalapeños and brightness from cilantro.
+Corn cakes are a great side dish idea if you're looking for new, fun ways to use fresh corn on the cob.
+They're gluten-free, tender and sweet, with a little smoky spice from jalapeños and brightness from cilantro.

-And if you love this idea and want to put a sweet twist on it try my Cornmeal Pancakes.
+And if you love this idea and want to put a sweet twist on it try my gluten-free cornmeal pancakes.

 Jump to: